muhammadarsath/muhammadarsath.github.io/index.md

 ### Education
 - M.S (by Research) at Indian Institute of Technology Madras
-- B.E (CSE) at Sri Krishna College of Engineering and Technology
+- B.E (CSE) at Sri Krishna College of Engineering and Technology, Coimbatore

 ---